-Lease Extension: One Year Lease Extension to AFCO AvPorts Management, LLC for Airport Management Services AGENDA ITE MEETING DA EM NO: 10.4 ATE: March 15, 2021 ALBANY COUNTY AIRPORT AUTHO REQUEST FOR AUTHORIZATION DEPARTMENT: Legal Department 03/15/2021 Contact Person: Christine C. Quinn, Authority Counsel PURPOSE OF REQU EST: Lease Extension: One Year Lease Extension to AFCO AvPo Airport Management Services orts Management, LLC for CONTRACT AMOUN NT: \$425,000.00 BUDGET INFORMA TION: Anticipated in Cu rrent Budget: Yes √ No NA FISCAL IMPACT - F UNDING (Dollars or Percentages) Federal Funding Source: State Airport Airport Operating Budget NA JUSTIFICATION: we prepared to rela to the ongoing par agreement with Al an unprecedented nent with AFCO AvPorts Management expires ease an RFQ for Airport Management Service ademic it would be most beneficial for the air FCO AvPorts Management for one year.
-The impact on the aviation industry.
-A one yea ty and a more meaningful RFQ process. es, it became clear that due port to extend our current current pandemic has had CHIEF EXECUTIVE OFFICER'S RECOMMENDATION:
+Lease Extension: One Year Lease Extension to AFCO AvPorts Management, LLC for Airport Management Services

+PORT AUTHOR THORIZATION I

+DEPARTMENT: Legal Departme ACAA Approved 03/15/2021

+Contact Person: Christine C. Qu inn, Author ity Counsel

+DUDDOSE OF DEOL ЕСТ.

+PURPOSE OF REQU ES1:

+Lease Extension: One Year Lease Airport Manage rts Management, LLC for

+CONTRACT AMOUN NT:

+\$425,000.00

+BUDGET INFORMA ΓΙΟΝ:

+Anticipated in Cui rrent Budget: Yo es/No NA

+FISCAL IMPACT - F UNDING (Dollar s or Percen tages)

+Federal Funding Source: 2 State Airport Operating Budget Airport NA

+JUSTIFICATION:

+The current agreement with AFCO AvPorts Management expires on December 31, 2021.
+As we prepared to release an RFQ for Airport Management Services, it became clear that due to the ongoing pandemic it would be most beneficial for the airport to extend our current agreement with AFCO AvPorts Management for one year.
+The current pandemic has had an unprecedented impact on the aviation industry.
+A one year extension will allow for necessary continuity and a more meaningful RFQ process.

+CHIEF EXECUTIVE OFFICER'S REC COMMEN DATION:

+Recommend appro val.

-FINAL AGREEMENT SUBJECT TO APPROVAL BY COUNSEL: YES / NA
+FINAL AGREEMENT Γ SUBJECT TO A APPROVA L BY COUNSE L: YES / NA

+PROCUREMENT DE PARTMENT AP PROVAL:

 Procurement complies with Authority Procurement Guidelines and Chief Financial Officer has approved.
-Yes\\\\ NA\\\\\
+Yes NA

-BACK-UP MATERIAL: None
+BACK-UP MATERIA L: None